qhenshaw/UIComponents/README.md

 **To enable FMOD support for settings sliders, add 'FMOD' to your Scripting Define Symbols in Project Settings => Player.**

 ## Usage
 Most of the components are fairly simple but the menu hierarchy structure required is complex.

-A Menu scene sample is coming soon.
+I recommend importing the Main Menu sample and then customizing your UI using that as a base.